How to pay

 - Sheriff Officers being involved in the recovery process

 If you are having difficulty in paying your Council Tax, please contact us at the earliest opportunity before we take court action.
-We may be able to agree an alternative repayment plan or assist you with obtaining Council Tax Benefit.
+We may be able to agree an alternative repayment plan or assist you with obtaining a Council Tax Reduction.

 If you require further information about council tax, or wish to apply for any of the reductions mentioned in this leaflet, please contact our Customer Service Centre 01546 605511 or by e-mail to firstname.lastname@example.org